indeedeng/proctor/proctor-webapp-library/README.md

 # Documentation

 Proctor-Webapp-Library assumes that users will have a trunk/qa/prod lifecycle for test definitions.
 Users can define tests in trunk, and promote them to qa, then prod.
+Users can modify the promotion behavior by implementing interfaces in com.indeed.proctor.webapp.extensions as spring beans.

 ## Backend configuration